 The more spatial or temporal variation present within a site, the more difficult it is to detect turnover due to fertilization treatments (Figure 3).
 At some sites, composition is shifting through space, while some sites composition is responding through time (Figure 3A,4B).
 The percent of total variation attributed to different sources were similar in both Bray-Curtis and Sorensen dissimilarity metrics.
 The largest source of variation was due to treatment effects within blocks (i.e., the block × nutrient interaction), followed by variation among years and site-level nutrient effects (Figure 4).
 Together, these sources accounted for ~60% of the compositional variation within sites.
 The smallest sources of variation were the block × year interaction and the year × nutrient interaction.

-The two aspects of compositional variation (balanced variation, species turnover) were on average had more unexplained variation (Block × year × nutrient) than the Bray-Curtis and Sorensen dissimilarity metrics (Figure 4).
-Sites varied the amount of abundance-based and incidence-based turnover driven by year-to-year change, however the contribution of spatial effects, nutrient effects, and their interactions with time did not vary much across sites (Figure 3C, 3D).
+The two aspects of compositional variation (balanced variation, species turnover) on average had more unexplained variation (Block × year × nutrient) than the Bray-Curtis and Sorensen dissimilarity metrics (Figure 4).
+Sites varied in the amount of abundance-based and incidence-based turnover driven by year-to-year change, however the contribution of spatial effects, nutrient effects, and their interactions with time did not vary much across sites (Figure 3C, 3D).
 Our ability to distinguish sites based on their sources of variation was also more limited (Figure 3C, 3D, 4).

 Discussion